WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### What did you struggle with?

 * Suddenly, we got three EAG forms over the weekend and I think the reviewers are at capacity.
   Also, there are the summer holidays, so this might be a larger struggle.
+  * KW: Discussed in person - just keep asking politely

 #### What would you like to work on next week?

 * Chatting with MF and MN on Thursday about delivering more training.
   I think I like the idea of working on that some more!
+  * KW: Fab!
 * I'm also giving the EAG folders and excel document a review for tidiness!
+  * KW: GREAT IDEA!

 #### Where do you need help from Kirstie?

 * Who could I work with on writing a post for the Turing blog about research ethics?
   I guess the thesis of that blog would be: ethical reflection is critical to the scientific method.
   But I'd love to bounce ideas around.

 #### Any other topics

 * None at the moment!

+KW: Really good conversation about building engagement and cohesion at the Turing!!
+Keep up the great work :space_invader: :star2:

 ---

 ### Date: 17 June 2020